-Prerequisites: At least 15 points of required coursework in biostatistics.
-Biostatistics MS/MPH students only.
-Required capstone course for most MS students and all MPH students in Biostatistics.
+Prerequisites: At least 15 points of required coursework in biostatistics, and the instructor's permission.
+Required capstone course for the MS/PS, MS/SG, MS/TM and 2-year MPH students in Biostatistics.
 Provides experience in the art of consulting and in the proper application of statistical techniques to public health and medical research problems.
 Enables students to translate research objectives into statistical hypotheses, devise appropriate study designs, perform sample size calculations for studies employing simple random sampling, formulate and prepare written plans for statistical analysis for a research proposal, compose summaries of quantitative analyses, and communicate results clearly to public health colleagues.
 Based on seminars requiring active student participation.